Forex Trading Terms: Pips, Lots, Spreads and Leverage

 50 pips x 100 USD = 5,000 USD in profit

-As you can see, with a 50-pip increase in the EUR/USD, the pip value in Scenario 2 is ten times greater than Scenario 1.
+As shown above, with a 50-pip increase in the EUR/USD, the pip value in Scenario 2 is ten times greater than Scenario 1.
 As a result, the profit is also ten times higher.

-Forex trading lot size clearly plays a crucial role in determining the potential profit of your trade and it is even more important when it comes to losses.
-If instead of going long, you opened a SHORT position of EUR/USD at 1.2000 and covered it at 1.2050, you would have made a loss of 50 pips.
+Forex trading lot size clearly plays a crucial role in determining the potential profit of a trade and it is even more important when it comes to losses.
+If instead of going long, a short position of EUR/USD was opened at 1.2000 and covered at 1.2050, the result would be a loss of 50 pips.
 In dollars:

-To put this into perspective, if your trading capital was 10,000 USD, these losses are 5% and 50% of your trading capital respectively.
+To put this into perspective, with trading capital of 10,000 USD, these losses would be 5% and 50% of that capital respectively.
 That's a significant difference!
-This is why in forex trading Lot Size (and therefore, Position Sizing) is a critical component of risk management in forex trading.
-Once you can confidently answer 'what is a lot in forex?', it becomes easier to choose a position size that matches your account size and risk tolerance.
+This is why forex trading lot size is a critical component of risk management in forex trading.
+Once traders can confidently answer 'what is a lot in forex?', it becomes easier to decide how large a position should be, based on account size and risk tolerance.

 What is Spread in Trading Forex?

-If you've been wondering 'what is Spread in trading forex?', it is simply the difference between the Bid price and the Ask price.
-The Bid price is what buyers are willing to pay and the Ask price is what sellers want to receive.
+For those wondering 'what is spread in trading forex?', it is simply the difference between the bid price and the ask price.
+The bid price is what buyers are willing to pay, and the ask price is what sellers want to receive.

 For example, if the EUR/USD is quoted at 1.2000 / 1.2002, then 1.2000 is the bid price and 1.2002 is the ask price.
 The difference between the two prices, 1.2002 − 1.2000 = 0.0002, is the spread.
 Since one pip in EUR/USD is quoted at the fourth decimal place, this spread equals 2 pips.

-Having the knowledge to answer 'what is spread in trading?' is helpful, especially when deciding on the right broker as well as the right trading times.
+Having the knowledge to answer 'what is spread in trading?' is helpful, especially when choosing a broker and identifying the best times to trade.
 Tighter spreads often mean lower trading costs.
-This means the wider the spread, the more the trade needs to move in your favour to become profitable.
-High spreads can eat into your profits, particularly if you’re trading frequently or using forex leverage to open a larger position.
-This is a basic explanation to 'what is spread in trading forex?'
+This means the wider the spread, the more the trade needs to move in favour to become profitable.
+High spreads can eat into profits, particularly when trading frequently or using forex leverage to open larger positions.
+This is a basic explanation of 'what is spread in trading forex?'.
 To learn about spread in more detail, check out this EC Academy article.

 Forex Leverage

-Leverage a must-know piece of trading terminology because it is one of the most powerful tools in forex trading.
-Forex leverage allows you to control larger trading sizes with a relatively small amount of real money (margin).
-For example, with 1:100 leverage, you can trade $100,000 with just $1,000 in your account.
-If market movements are in your favour, you can make much larger profits.
-However, if the market moves against you, your losses will be magnified.
+Leverage is a must-know piece of trading terminology because it is one of the most powerful tools in forex trading.
+Forex leverage allows traders to control larger trading sizes with a relatively small amount of real money (margin).
+For example, with 1:100 leverage, it is possible to trade $100,000 with just $1,000 in margin.
+If market movements are favourable, much larger profits can be made.
+However, if the market moves in the wrong direction, losses will be magnified.
 Because of this, forex leverage is often described as a 'double-edged sword' and it is important for beginners to use it carefully.
-As much as it can boost your gains, it can also wipe out your account.
+As much as it can boost gains, it can also wipe out an account.

 How to put Forex Trading Terms into Practice

-- Start with a demo account: Practice first on a demo account using real trading terminology without risking your actual capital.
+- Start with a demo account: Practice first on a demo account to apply an understanding of trading terminology without risking actual capital.

-- Review your trades thoroughly.
-After you close your trades, review how spread, position size and leverage have affected your trading result.
+- Review trades thoroughly.
+After closing trades, look back at how spread, position size and leverage affected overall performance.

-- Choose your broker carefully.
-Different brokers may offer different leverage and spread for the same forex pair.
-As mentioned, forex leverage and spread will have an impact on your profitability, so choosing a broker with a decent leverage ratio and low spread would be ideal for your trading.
-You can view EC Markets’ offer here.
+- Choose a broker carefully.
+Different brokers may offer different leverage and spreads for the same forex pair.
+Forex leverage and spread can impact profitability, so it's usually best to choose a broker with lower pricing and a leverage ratio that suits the desired risk tolerance.
+(Check out what EC Markets offers here)

 - Keep an eye on the latest major economic announcements.
 Spreads can widen during high-impact news events such as Federal Reserve interest rate decisions and Non-Farm Payroll releases.